 The School of Informatics and Computing advising team strives to create a welcoming, inclusive, supportive and collaborative environment.
 We are committed to providing quality individualized advising that cultivates student growth and success.
 Our programs and services are designed to encourage personal, academic and professional development.

-Current SoIC Students and Prospective IU Students
+Current SoIC Students

 Make an Appointment